 Account Identifier from CRM - EE669047-E897-E311-A5A7-D89D67633DBC

 Most apps collect additional information about their users and accounts to better understand who is using the product.
 All of that data can be used for better analytics and engagement in Pendo.
 This is metadata.
 Metadata is stored at the account and visitor levels.
 Visitor and account metadata shows the details associated with the last recorded event for a user.

-We recommend that you send us anything you might use to segment your Visitor and Account data.
+We recommend that you send us anything you might use to segment your visitor and account data.
 Keep other departments in mind too.
-Even if some data isn't used by Product, it might be critical for Customer Success or Marketing.
-Check in with other departments and find out what their reporting needs are.
+Even if some data isn't used by product, it might be critical for customer success or marketing teams.
+Check in with other departments and find out what their reporting and in-app messaging needs are.

 You can add additional metadata after install.
 Additional metadata automatically updates the visitor and account details when a user activates Pendo in your app and passes the values during initialization.
 In visitor and account details, these additional attributes reflect the most recent value.
 For example, if a visitor's role changes, most recent role is passed to Pendo.

 - Unique Visitor ID

 - Email Address